MichaIng/DietPi-Docs/docs/dietpi_tools.md

     #### Tools

-    - Filesystem and memory benchmarks
+    - Perform CPU, RAM and file system and network **benchmarks**, optionally upload your results and review statistics at: <https://dietpi.com/survey/#benchmark>
-    - CPU/IO/RAM/DISK Stress tests
+    - Perform CPU/IO/RAM/DISK **stress tests** to test the stability of your system, e.g. after applying some overclocking.

 === "DietPi drive manager"